dinujaddk/NutriCheck/README.md

 The **Diet Planning and Health Check-Up System** is a user-friendly web platform designed to help individuals manage their health and wellness through personalized diet plans and health check-ups.
 It is accessible worldwide and provides specialized admin dashboards for doctors, dietitians, and receptionists to manage appointments and patient records efficiently.

+## Preplanning

+This repository also includes the **preplanning phase** of the project, which contains all the design and planning artifacts created before development, such as:
+- User personas
+- User journeys
+- Wireframes and UI/UX designs
+- Adobe Illustrator prototypes
+- System overview and feature planning

+These documents provide a clear roadmap of the system’s structure and functionality before actual implementation.

 ## Features

 - **Home Page:** Clear navigation with links and images to relevant pages.